hypermine-bc/hypersign-quickstart/README.md

 1. Download the mobile authenticator from this [link](https://github.com/hypermine-bc/hypersign-mobile/releases/download/v0.1-demo-app/hypersign-demo-app.apk)
 2. In your mac or linux system open terminal and run `ifconfig`, You will see your wifi IP something like `192.168.1.4`
-3. In the mobile app you will see `New user` link on th elogin scren click on that, It will take you to registration page.
+3. In the mobile app you will see `New user` link on the login screen click on that, it will take you to registration page.
 4. In the Url section add following url  `http://your-local-ip:8080/auth/realms/master/hypersign` and pass other details such as user name, email and pin